 The most important question is: How and why does this matter to your business?

 There are two things to consider when thinking about keeping up with emerging development trends.

 First and foremost, you don't want your business to have that outdated, rusty look that gives potential clients a negative first impression of your company.
 For instance, a business website that requires Internet Explorer will make most users shy away from trying to access it.
 Today, your website doesn't only need to work in all known browsers, but it also needs to adjust to suit all types of devices, operating systems and screen resolutions.

-If you need ecommerce website development Hampshire then look no further!
+If you need ecommerce website development for your web store then look no further!

 Second, by sticking to old and outdated best practices, you could be missing out on some of the most important advantages of modern web development solutions.
 You might miss on loading speed, security, capabilities, and who knows what other benefits that entice people into using a website to get what they want.
 Why overlook such benefits that could put your business in front of more and more eyeballs without additional expenses from your side?

 Let's see some of these trends and their effects on your web development.

 The increasing use of mobile devices to browse the web has changed web development in every possible way.
 User expectations have shifted.
 People expect websites to behave more like mobile apps than web pages, so developers need to take this into account in their work.

 The consequence of this expectations shift is the rise of client-side development.
 In the past, web development was based on the client-server model, in which servers did the heavy work and sent the outcome to the client.

 Cyber attacks are on the rise.
 Cyber-criminals are savvier and more knowledgeable than ever before.
 This ascending trend is here to stay.
 Statistics show a worsening of the global situation from one year to the next.